CromwellCMS/Cromwell/system/README.md

 ## Develop services

 After cloning and building the repo you can start services in development mode (with watchers) by adding --dev flag:
-`npx crw s --sv s --dev` - Will start API Server service with Nodemon and Rollup watching code changes.
+`yarn crw s --sv s --dev` - Will start API Server service with Nodemon and Rollup watching code changes.
-`npx crw s --sv a --dev` - Start Admin panel service with Webpack watcher and hot reloading.
+`yarn crw s --sv a --dev` - Start Admin panel service with Webpack watcher and hot reloading.

 For other services you can run scripts from their location:
 `cd system/core/common && npm run watch` - Will launch watcher on `@cromwell/core` package.